International research consortium on Life Cycle Assessment and Sustainable Transition

 2. Developing relevant environmental indicators by modelling the environmental mechanisms of emissions and resource consumption.

-3. Developing relevant social metrics and creating effective cross-linkages with other fields and applications.
+3. Developing relevant social metrics and creating effective cross-linkageswith other fields and applications.

-4. Improving carbon neutrality roadmaps through life cycle thinking
+4. Improving carbon neutrality roadmaps through life cycle thinking.

 Our global economy is a complex system that includes and extends beyond industrial value chains.
 Understanding how the system and humans within it react and directly impact business activities and policy decisions is key to a sustainable transition.
 Focusing on this complexity is necessary to reveal optimal sustainable transition pathways and understand the dynamics of change by assessing sustainability beyond individual products and embracing a system perspective that encompasses production and consumption activities.
 Because the life cycle approach is critical to identify potential impacts along value chains, there is a need to improve our understanding of the interconnections of complex systems at different scales (process, industry, society) by considering competing activities under constraints to reveal optimal solutions that account for scaling and rebound effects and anticipate trends with prospective modelling.